esl/MongooseIM/doc/advanced-configuration/general.md

 This option specifies the statically defined XMPP domains served by this cluster.
 In order to configure these hosts independently, use the [`host_config` section](./host_config.md).

+!!!
+Note
-**Note:** At least one of `general.hosts` or `general.host_types` have to be provided.
+    At least one of `general.hosts` or `general.host_types` have to be provided.

+!!!
+Warning
-**Warning:** Extension modules and database backends will be started separately for every domain from this list.
+    Extension modules and database backends will be started separately for every domain from this list.
     When increasing the number of domains, please make sure you have enough resources available (e.g. connection limit set in the DBMS).

 ### `general.host_types`
 * **Scope:** global